Adoption vs. IVF: What's Right for You?

 - International Adoption: While new laws and regulations are making international adoption a little less common, this type of adoption refers to parents who add a child from another country into their family.
 This process varies greatly depending on the country the parents choose to adopt from.

 Because the different types of adoptions and the resources necessary to complete them vary, the costs do as well.
 Foster care adoption is almost always the most cost-effective form of adoption with an average cost of $2,744, while a private domestic adoption can cost tens of thousands of dollars.
 International adoption costs heavily depend on the country a family adopts from.
 Keep in mind, however, that as long as you work with a good agency, choosing adoption does guarantee that you’ll become a parent, while money spent on IVF may not result in anything.

 Of course, choosing adoption over IVF means that you will have no genetic relation to your child.
 However, many couples that consider moving from IVF to adoption or ultimately decide to pursue adoption after IVF find that it’s not their desire to see their own genetics in a child that really matters — it’s the desire to be parents.

 Deciding between IVF, adoption and your other family-building options is not an easy process, and it’s one that shouldn’t be taken lightly.
 We encourage you to talk over your options with your spouse, the rest of your family, and an infertility counselor before starting down any one path.
-To learn more about adoption vs. IVF, please don’t hesitate to contact American Adoptions at 1-800-ADOPTION to speak with a professional.
+You can get a free infertility consultation from one of our professional staff members if you click here or call 1-800-ADOPTION.

 Information available through these links is the sole property of the companies and organizations listed therein.
 American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.